Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Multilingual Generation Methodology

 \subsection{Prompt-Based Debiasing Strategies}

 To probe multilingual bias reduction, we contrast generic vs. specific debiasing on original outputs, a first for South Asian LLM evaluation.
-We evaluate prompt-based self-debiasing strategies in 10 languages using the identities and application prompts created in previous steps to assess the effectiveness of bias reduction across different languages.
+We evaluate prompt-based self-debiasing in 10 languages using the identities and application prompts from Figure \ref{pipelineSteps} to assess multilingual bias reduction effectiveness. \\

-The \textbf{original} prompt is a neutral, task-specific prompt with no bias interventions. \textbf{Simple Debiasing} prompts are general instruction to remove bias from original outputs. \textbf{Complex Debiasing} prompts are specific instruction to remove intersectional bias by identity dimensions from original outputs.
-See Figure \ref{pipelineSteps} for templates.
-This nuanced exploration of debiasing prompts in multilingual, intersectional, open-ended contexts helps test how well LLMs can mitigate culturally specific biases, going beyond prior work that typically evaluates debiasing in monolingual and structured settings.
+The \textbf{original} prompt is a neutral, task-specific prompt with no bias interventions. \textbf{Simple Debiasing} prompts are general instruction to remove bias from original outputs. \textbf{Complex Debiasing} prompts are specific instructions to remove intersectional bias by identity dimensions from original outputs.
+See templates in Figure \ref{pipelineSteps}.
+The nuanced exploration of debiasing prompts in multilingual, intersectional, open-ended contexts tests culturally specific LLM bias mitigation, surpassing debiasing evaluation in monolingual and structured settings.